aeturrell/cookie-cutter-quarto-book-manuscript/README.md

 The output Word doc will appear in the `_book` directory.

-When first opening the Word doc, you may have to click "yes" to update the internal links with the doc.
+When first opening the Word doc, you may have to click "yes" or "update" to update the internal links within the doc.

 ## Known issues

-If the compilation via Jupyter fails (eg if a chart code chunk fails) then quarto will leave a Jupyter notebook in its wake---simply delete it or fix the issue re-run the compilation.
+If the compilation via Jupyter fails (eg if a chart code chunk fails) then Quarto will leave a Jupyter notebook in its wake---simply delete it or fix the issue and re-run the compilation.